ltpitt/sql-swiss-tournament-manager/README.md

 ### What is this repository for? ###

-Swiss Tournament Manager Python script that, using a Postgre Database,  allows you to create and manage a Swiss Tournament.
+Swiss Tournament Manager Python script that, using a Postgre Database,  allows you to create and manage Swiss Tournaments.

 ### How do I get set up? ###